bisturi/bisturi/docs/reference/10_callables.md

 ```

-For sequence of objects you can set the amount of objects to be extracted:
+For sequence of objects you can set the amount of objects to be extracted, not the count of bytes:

 ```python
 >>> from bisturi.field import Sequence